deltazerorsan/ESPHome-IR-HiFi-amplifier-control/README.md

 - Apropiate belt
 - some 3.3 power source
   - 5 volts to 3.3 converter (it can be onboard)
-  - Wall 5 volts power supply (or somethig equivalent)
+  - Wall 5 volts power supply (or something equivalent)
 - Any smart plug like Shelly Plug S or similar

 Infraestructure: